 Not only is this system inefficient, but it’s also imprecise.
-Security transactions take between 1 to 3 days to settle because everyone’s books have to be updated and reconciled at the end of the day.
+Securities transactions take between 1 to 3 days to settle because everyone’s books have to be updated and reconciled at the end of the day.
 Because there are so many different parties involved, transactions often have to be manually validated.
 Each party charges a fee.

 The potential for disruption is massive.
 The four largest custody banks in the US — State Street, BNY Mellon, Citi, and JP Morgan — each oversees over $15+ trillion worth of assets under custody.
 While fees are typically lower than .02%, profits come from the sheer volume of assets.
-Using the blockchain, tokenized securities have the potential to cut out middlemen such as custodian banks altogether, lowering asset exchange fees.
+Using blockchain technology, tokenized securities have the potential to cut out middlemen such as custodian banks altogether, lowering asset exchange fees.

 The four largest custodian banks in the US each manage $15+ trillion in assets under custody.
 Source: Trefis

 Further, through smart contracts, tokenized securities can work as programmable equity — paying out dividends or performing stock buybacks through a couple lines of code.
-Finally, putting real-world assets on the blockchain has the potential to usher in broader, global access to markets.
+Finally, putting real-world assets on blockchain technology has the potential to usher in broader, global access to markets.

 The slide above from Polymath predicts that the market for security tokens will grow to $10 trillion by 2020.